 The taskbar runs the width of the Desktop at the bottom of the screen.
-Icons for the Start menu and other default apps are centered on the taskbar, along with those for any apps you have opened.
+The center section of the taskbar displays the programs that are open.

 Only one app window can be active at a time, and it will be displayed in front of the other inactive programs open on your Desktop.
-The active app button will have a highlighted, square background behind it.
+The active app button will have a highlighted box around it.
 Clicking on an inactive app button will make that app active, and the computer will move its window in front of others on the Desktop.